Asmita Sood: Early life

 Asmita Sood hails from Shimla, Himachal Pradesh.
 She is a commerce graduate.

 Career

-She is The Co-Founder of Off-Grid.Off-Grid is India's brand new techno music festival, a venture of actress Asmita and music enthusiast and lawyer Aman Lakhani.
-More than 600 revelers from across the country traveled to witness the music festival which was held at Kullu.

 Modeling career

 Sood started her modelling career towards the end of 2010 after participating in TV reality show Channel V's Get Gorgeous.
 She later participated at the 2011 Femina Miss India beauty pageant, ending up as one of the finalists.
 She is a professionally trained Kathak dancer.

 Film career

-Sood made her acting debut with a Telugu film Brammigadi Katha (2011), which also stars Varun Sandesh in the lead role.
+Sood made her acting debut with a Telugu film Brahmi Gadi Katha (2011), which also stars Varun Sandesh in the lead role.
 It had a 50-day box office run.
 In 2013, Sood debuted in Kannada films with Victory, which also stars Sharan in the lead role.
 It was followed by her Malayalam debut in the anthology 5 Sundarikal in which she played Ami, a Muslim girl who gets married at a young age.

 She was next seen opposite Sudheer Babu in the Telugu film Aadu Magaadra Bujji.
 In the film she played Indu, a "bubbly and chirpy college-goer".
-Sood's following releases were Aa Aiduguru (2013), in which she was seen as a police officer, and Ok (2013).
+Sood's following releases were Aa Aiduguru (2014), in which she was seen as a police officer, and Ok (2013).
 In 2015, she was shooting for her second Malayalam film, Lukka Chuppi.